-The world of finance never seems to catch a break.
 From a pandemic that shut down trade for nearly two years to talks of a looming recession ready for rollout in 2023, the financial services industry is intensifying with challenges that will test companies on varying levels from the services provided to technological innovations utilized.
 But the biggest issue concerning financial firms for years to come?
 The talent shortage of qualified professionals such as financial analysts and client managers.

 Regardless of how financial organizations improve their products and services, human assets will be a critical investment for the coming year so they can stay on top of competitors, remain relevant among rising fintech firms and drive innovation.
 So how exactly does a financial services industry prepare for this?
 Let’s discuss the best moves for bridging the skills gap within the financial industry including:

 1. Diversifying and Expanding Talent Options